 View documentation for a property

-When you hover the mouse pointer over a property, GoLand immediately displays the reference for it in the Documentation popup.
+When you hover over a property, GoLand immediately displays the reference for it in the Documentation popup.

 Configure the behavior of Documentation popup